stonehippo/ultra-lite-engine/README.md

 $ npm run coverage > ultralight_coverage.html
 ```

-Or do something like this to send it straight to a browser (in this case using the handy bcat utility):
+Or do something like this to send it straight to a browser (in this case using the handy bcat utility and grep to remove the npm run header text):

 ```
-$ npm run coverage | bcat
+$ npm run coverage | grep -v "^>" | bcat
 ```

 # Playing a game